 Deep Cleaning & Replacement

 Most experts agree that deep cleaning your carpet twice a year is preferred and recommend.
-Whether it’s a professional team or you rent the equipment to do it yourself, washing your carpet is relatively easy and comes with many benefits.
+Whether it's a through a professional team or you rent the equipment to do it yourself, washing your carpet is relatively easy and comes with many benefits.
 Using steam, shampoo, or even both will help remove harmful dust and dirt particles that can get stuck in the fibers of your carpet.
 Plus, it brings your carpet back to life.
 For those who regularly suffer from dust allergies or experience chronic symptoms, this should be done more frequently, about once a quarter.

 Even if you clean and care for your carpet regularly, there will come a time when it’s just time to replace it.
 Just like most things in life, carpet has an expiration date.
 This depends on how well it is kept, but sooner or later everyone must replace their carpet.
 On average, you should replace your carpet every 5-15 years tops.
 Areas with high traffic are most affected, but once you see your carpet fibers begin to fray or get matted down, it's time to replace it.